Contact Us

 Morgen McLaughlin Executive Director

-Morgen joined the Willamette Valley Wineries Association in 2017 as Executive Director after holding similar positions with the Santa Barbara County Vintners Association and the Finger Lakes Wine Country Tourism Marketing Association.
-Prior to leading wine and tourism organizations, she was the general manager of her family's vineyard and winery where she managed all aspects of wine production, vineyard management and hospitality.
-Morgen has a keen interest in developing strategic partnerships within the wine and tourism industries to advance the positive recognition and demand for Willamette Valley wines.
-She enjoys traveling, gardening, hiking and exploring the Pacific Northwest with her family.
+Morgen joined the Willamette Valley Wineries Association in 2017 as Executive Director, bringing extensive experience in wine, agriculture, and regional marketing.
+She previously led the Santa Barbara County Vintners Association and the Finger Lakes Wine Country Tourism Marketing Association, guiding both organizations through periods of growth, brand development, and industry collaboration.
+Before her work in regional wine and tourism leadership, Morgen managed her family’s vineyard and winery, overseeing wine production, vineyard operations, and hospitality.
+This hands-on experience continues to inform her leadership style and her deep understanding of the challenges and opportunities facing winegrowing communities.
+Morgen is passionate about building strategic partnerships that elevate the reputation, recognition, and demand for Willamette Valley wines.
+Outside of work, she enjoys traveling, gardening, hiking, and exploring the Pacific Northwest with her family.

 Emily Nelson Associate Director